 In Lease vs. Rent, a lease is when you borrow something for a long time (over 11 months), such as property or a car.
 However, renting means you pay to use something for a shorter period,less than 11 months, like a camera, camping gear, etc.

 Let us study much more about lease and rent in detail:

-Many a time we need something which is either desired or needed, for instance, a bigger house to live in or a car to make our daily commute easy.
+We often need something desired or needed, such as a bigger house or a car, to make our daily commute easy.
 Business entities may require big machinery and large pieces of land to set up their factories.
-But sometimes individuals and companies may not have an adequate supply of capital to fund the purchase of these assets.
-When direct purchasing of a particular asset is not possible, many individuals and companies opt for the option of leasing or renting.
+However, sometimes, individuals and companies may not have an adequate supply of capital to fund the purchase of these assets.
+When direct purchasing of a particular asset is impossible, many individuals and companies opt for leasing or renting.

 Let’s take a simple example to make this concrete.

-Suppose a student has moved to a new town for their college graduation and is looking for a house to live in.
-Due to financial constraints, the student can’t buy an entire house and hence decides to look for place available for monthly usage in return for payments made for it.
-The owner of the house (lessor) and the student (lessee) will get into a legal contract, called a lease agreement.
-The agreement will entail all the details and guidelines pertaining to maintenance of the property by the lessee.
+Suppose a student has moved to a new town for college graduation and is looking for a house.
+Due to financial constraints, the student can’t buy an entire house and hence decides to look for a place available for monthly usage in return for payments made.
+The owner of the house (lessor) and the student (lessee) will get into a legal contract called a lease agreement.
+The agreement will entail all the details and guidelines about the maintenance of the property by the lessee.

 - One of the defining characteristics of a lease agreement is that the onus of maintenance lies with the lessee.
-Clear guidelines are mentioned in the contract in terms of allowed use of the asset and the lessee is bound by those.
+The contract specifies clear guidelines regarding the allowed use of the asset, and those guidelines bind the lessee.